All Episodes

 It's to my total chagrin that the Democratic people will be here, trust me.

-Um I just wanted to say you wanted a reason for Michelle Bachman, and what I said was plain and simply, let's see.
+I just wanted to say you wanted a reason for Michelle Bachman, and what I said was plain and simply, let's see.

 We've had men, we've had a black person, now we need a woman.

-So that would be the only reason now that I could see, and boy, what what a coup for the American people that are Republican to have a woman after all of the demagoguery that we hate women and you know we're not for women and blah, blah, blah.
+And boy, what a coup for the American people that are Republican to have a woman after all of the demagoguery that we hate women and we're not for women and blah, blah, blah.

-So that would be really um.
+So that would be really good.

 But here's the problem.